-If the room mics and overheads are not offering sufficient sense of space, it might be a good suggestion to create a parallel reverb.
+If the room mics and overheads are not offering a sufficient sense of space, it might be a good suggestion to create a parallel reverb.
 It may be any sort of reverb, so discover one that you just like or use a go-to.
-A plate reverb is a standard alternative for drums.
-Send the snare, toms, and high hat to the reverb and alter the send levels in context of the mix.
-Usually we wish more reverb on the snare and toms than the other drum elements.
+Plate reverb is a standard alternative for drums.
+Send the snare, toms, and high hat to the reverb and alter the send levels in the context of the mix.
+Usually, we wish for more reverb on the snare and toms than the other drum elements.

 Reverb creates a way of distance so be cautious not to place these components too far back within the mix.
 Next, dial in a reverb length that’s sonically pleasing.
 Many engineers will use musical values to set their reverb.
 This requires having to transform note values into milliseconds based mostly on the BPM of the music.
 In case you find it tough to rely on your ears for size values, then search for how to try this conversion!
 It’s simple and efficient.

 After that, it’s a good suggestion to EQ the reverb return.
 Clear up undesirable lows with the high pass and reduce out a few of the upper air with a low pass.
 Chances are you’ll think about notching out some mud buildup around 250 Hz also.
 Watch out to not thin out the reverb too much!